 Going on a mission trip takes sacrifice.
 No one said serving was easy.
 Serving others usually means sacrificing our time and even money to make a real difference in their lives.
 You might need to give up creature comforts, like your own bed, or work more to raise a little extra money.
 However, the blessings from a mission trip often out way any financial or physical challenges!

-Use this link to register for the Haiti Mission Trip.
+Register Now: Use this link to register for the North Carolina Mission Trip.
 A $100 deposit is required at the time of registration.

 The Mission Trip Information Meeting

 Each year, high school students, their parents, and interested adults are invited a Mission Trips Information Meeting to learn more about our summer mission trips.
 It’s a great time to ask questions and to learn about the details of each trip to help you decide which one might be a fit for you!
 No commitment needs to be made at that time.
 Both students and their parents are asked to attend.

 The 2020 Mission Trip Information Meeting will be held on Sunday, November 24 at 5pm in the MODJ.

 What is a Prep Meeting?

 Students and trip leaders gather before the Mission Trip to begin to prepare the group for the work ahead.
 The Prep Meetings help prepare our hearts and minds for service.
 Depending upon the type of mission trip, there may be up to three Prep Meetings before the Mission Trip.
 Parents are not required to attend, unless they are also serving on the mission trip.
 The Prep Meetings are for students and the adult trip leaders.